stendahls/Yggdrasil/README.md

 ```

 ### Request
-The `RequestType` protocol defines the actual network request with all its possilbe parameters, this includes endpoint, headers, body, retryCount, ignoreLocalCache, responseValidation and preconditions.
+The `RequestType` protocol defines the actual network request with all its possible parameters, this includes endpoint, headers, body, retryCount, ignoreLocalCache, responseValidation and preconditions.

 ```swift
 // Network request using the defined BaconIpsumEndpoints